mikayp1967/lambda/running-resources/README.md

 * Create basic Lambda function and permissions required to run
 * Create SNS
   * Reference SNS
+* Create Eventbridge Event to trigger the lambda

 ## To do

-* Create CW Event to trigger the lambda
-  * Create IAM for CW Event to trigger Lambda
 * Extend lambda code
   *  Find other resources (RDS, EIP, NGW, Unattached Volumes, Snapshots, AMIs)
   *  Filter out resources that have certain tags